Wilderness of Rocks Rock Climbing

 This is an exposed, high-elevation area and weather appears rapidly and unpredictably.
 Severe thunderstorms are possible year round, bringing lightning, heavy rain and hail, and flash flooding that can disrupt or block travel even on major trails.
 Winter storms produce heavy snowfall and very low temperatures.

 Cross-country travel is cryptic and perilous.
 Hidden slabs, sinkholes, and wrong turns can ruin a trip fast.
 Trails fade.
 Cairns disappear.
 Missteps and accidents may bear cosmic consequences.
 Consider asking for a tour of remote areas on your first visit.

 This entire area is protected as part of the Pusch Ridge Wilderness.
 Tread lightly and take pains to follow established approach routes.
 Refrain from recklessly destroying vegetation.
 No excessive landscaping.
 Never feed or disturb wildlife.

 Weather station 3.0 miles from here

 ['4 Stars',0],['3 Stars',1],['2 Stars',5],['1 Star',2],['Bomb',0]

 Browse More Rock Climbing Classics in Wilderness of Rocks

-Mountain Project's determination of some of the classic, most popular, highest rated routes for Wilderness of Rocks:
+Mountain Project's determination of the classic, most popular, highest rated climbing routes for Wilderness of Rocks: